Lung Screening Program

 - Be asymptomatic (no signs or symptoms of lung cancer)

-- Have at least a 30 pack-year history (1 pack year = smoking one pack per day for one year; 1 pack = 20 cigarettes)
+- Have a tobacco smoking history of at least 20 pack-years (one pack-year = smoking one pack per day for one year; one pack = 20 cigarettes)

-- Be a current smoker or have quit in the last 15 years
+- Be a current smoker or have quit in last 15 years

-Other high risk factors may allow younger patients for imaging evaluation, such as occupational exposure, prior cancer history, family history of lung cancer, chronic obstructive pulmonary disease (COPD), etc. as decided by the patient and their doctor.
+Other high risk factors may allow younger patients for imaging evaluation, such as occupational exposure, prior cancer history, family history of lung cancer and chronic obstructive pulmonary disease (COPD), as decided by the patient and their doctor.

 Private insurance companies may have different screening guidelines, so please check with your personal insurance carrier for their criteria.